luckyrahman/blog/readme.md

-This is first laravel project
+This is my first laravel project